|06-19-2011, 07:27 PM||#1|

 Location: Byron Bay Australia and Earth

-70 something countries, nearly 4 years on the road since I first left home, now in Paraguay and about to head into Argentina, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.
+76 countries, 7 continents into my 5th year on the road, now in Chile, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.